 Paradoxically, children aged 13 to 15 or older may not experience teenage angst at all, thanks to their critical faculties.
 In fact, if they feel that their life is fulfilling and stable, they will be able to avoid getting sucked into an alternative world by other children their age.
 Their youth may pass without them having experienced teen crisis.
 Instead, they construct their identity reflectively and without drama.

 This, of course, is not typical.
-The need to be something more than the mere sum of one’s origins and the desire to be totally free in one’s choices generates conflict and psychological suffering.
+The desire to be free and independent generates psychological conflict.
 The fear and the anxiety associated with this moment of struggle incites rationalizations, thoughts which retrospectively come to explain dissatisfaction, malaise, and rebellion.
 Every situation that is not comfortable or does not come off successfully, we tend to attribute to our external environment and other people.
-Consequently, if things are not going well for us—if we are not happy—it is because of an unjust world.
+Consequently, if things are not going well for us—if we are not happy—we tend to blame it on an unjust world.

 Parents of teenagers are very familiar with the result: sweeping criticism of everything teens encounter.
 To the teenager, everyone sucks: parents, teachers, politicians, journalists, and so on.
 This reaction can generate conflict, but, as is explained in the next section, it also presents a good opportunity for deepening critical faculties.